THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Sports, Trivial, Video promotions, University grants….
 I pretty much tried everything.
 Most of the times I didn’t get anything but other times I got Amazon vouchers, a tablet, free tickets to the theatre…

-One time I won a price valued in $3,500 to spend learning English in a foreign country during a whole month with everything included plus fancy trips.
+One time I won a prize valued in $3,500 to spend learning English in a foreign country during a whole month with everything included plus fancy trips.

 So if you have any competition available, why don’t give it a try?